-- c. open spaces designed to provide plant and animal habitat shall be kept as intact as possible, and trails shall be designed to avoid fragmenting such habitat. - 8.20 Areas of environmental significance, as shown on Map 8: Environmental Areas, shall be protected within cluster residential development. - 8.21 Open space systems within the cluster residential development shall incorporate linked linear systems of trails and pathways, which shall connect to existing or proposed active transportation networks. - 8.22 Municipal Reserve should be provided through dedication of land; cash-in-lieu of reserve should only be taken in the cluster residential area where necessary to contribute to the improvement of public open space systems or recreation facilities. - 8.23 In developments where Municipal Reserve may be dedicated, Municipal Reserve lands should be used to ensure connectivity within the development and with adjacent lands. - 8.24 Where new landscaping is contemplated, proponents are encouraged to use climate/geographically appropriate natural vegetation materials. - 8.25 Appropriate agricultural uses, such as Contemporary Agriculture and equine uses, are encouraged as an Open Space use in the context of cluster developments, where it can be demonstrated, to the satisfaction of the County, that: - a. the proposed or existing agricultural use is compatible with residential uses and local road systems; - b. the site can sustain the type, scale, size, and function of the proposed or existing agricultural use; - c. there is minimal impact on the natural environment, including air quality, natural vegetation, wildlife movement and surface and groundwater hydrology; and - d. the agricultural development will follow Best Management Practices for storm water runoff. - 8.26 Local plans shall include provisions for an Open Space Management Plan to ensure effective management, which includes: - a. identification of open spaces and associated improvements; - b. phasing of development; - c. construction obligations; - d. operation and maintenance responsibilities; - e. mechanism for permanent conservation; and - f. any other relevant matters. - 8.27 Cluster residential development shall provide: - a. a reduction in the overall development footprint through a permanent retention of a portion of developable land as open land;
+- 7.24 Municipal reserve should be provided through dedication of land; cash-in-lieu of reserve should only be taken in the Cluster Residential area where necessary to contribute to the improvement of public open space systems or recreation facilities. - 7.25 In developments where municipal reserve may be dedicated, municipal reserve lands should be used to provide connectivity within the development and with adjacent lands. - 7.26 Where new landscaping is contemplated, proponents should use vegetation suited the area's climate and geography. - 7.27 Appropriate agricultural uses, such as Contemporary Agriculture and equine uses, may be provided as open space use in the context of cluster developments where it can be demonstrated, to the satisfaction of the County, that: - a) the proposed or existing agricultural use is compatible with residential uses and local road systems; - b) the site can sustain the type, scale, size, and function of the proposed or existing agricultural use;

+- c) there is minimal impact on the natural environment, including air quality, natural vegetation, wildlife movement, and surface and groundwater hydrology; and - d) the agricultural development will follow best management practices for storm water runoff. - 7.28 Local plans shall include provisions for an Open Space Management Plan to ensure effective management, which includes: - a) identification of open spaces and associated improvements; - b) relationships between open spaces, municipal and environmental reserves; - c) phasing of development; - d) construction obligations; - e) operation and maintenance responsibilities; - f) mechanism for permanent conservation; and - g) any other relevant matters.

-- b. a significant portion of open land that is publicly accessible and used for greenways, regional pathways, and/or trails; - c. an efficient, compact, walkable development area; - d. servicing and transportation efficiencies, minimizing operational costs, and retention of viewscapes; - e. minimal impacts on adjacent agricultural operations; and - f. environmental best practices, interconnected open land, efficient development, and retention of rural character. - 8.28 Cluster residential development shall ensure that development supports rural character, is well designed, and conforms to current technical servicing requirements and master servicing plans and policies. - 8.29 Cluster residential development shall provide for well-designed public gathering places such as parks, open spaces, and community facilities.
-Gathering places should: - a. be safe, accessible, and attractive; - b. be centrally located; - c. respect and enhance community identity and character; - d. encourage social interaction; and - e. address the needs of residents of all ages and abilities. - 8.30 Where appropriate and required to address the integration of the proposed development with adjacent lands, local plans may encompass lands that are outside of the development area. - 8.31 A suitable range of housing types (e.g., single-detached or villa condo) may be considered within the cluster residential development, provided such housing types are compatible with their surroundings and integrated in an efficient and logical manner. - 8.32 Residential clusters should be arranged to minimize impacts to adjacent uses, such as agricultural operations, as well as to minimize disturbance to woodlands, wetlands, grasslands, and mature trees.
+- 7.29 Cluster Residential development shall provide: - a) a reduction in the overall development footprint through a permanent retention of a portion of developable land as open space; - a significant portion of open space that is publicly accessible and used for greenways, regional pathways, and/or trails; - c) an efficient, compact, walkable development area; - d) servicing and transportation efficiencies with minimized operational costs; - e) minimal impacts on adjacent agricultural operations; and - f) environmental best practices, interconnected open space, efficient development, and retention of rural character. - 7.30 Cluster Residential development shall ensure that development supports the character of Springbank, is well designed, and conforms to current technical servicing requirements and master servicing plans and policies.

+- 7.31 Cluster Residential development shall provide for well-designed public gathering places such as parks, open spaces, and community facilities.
+Gathering places should: - a) be safe, accessible, and attractive, with consideration for Crime Prevention Through Environmental Design (CPTED) principles: - i) be centrally located; - ii) respect and enhance community identity and character; - iii) encourage social interaction; and - iv) address the needs of residents of all ages and abilities. - 7.32 Where appropriate and required to address the integration of the proposed development with adjacent lands, local plans may encompass lands that are outside of the development area. - 7.33 Residential clusters should be arranged to minimize impacts to adjacent uses, such as agricultural operations, and to minimize disturbance to woodlands, wetlands, grasslands, and mature trees.
 Clusters should be designed to protect scenic views of open land from adjacent roads.
-Visual impact should be minimized through use of landscaping or other features. - 8.33 New development should incorporate mitigation measures such as landscaping, berming, or other buffering to ensure compatibility with adjacent land uses in accordance with the Interface Policies in Section 15. - 8.34 Homeowner Associations, Community Associations, or similar organizations shall be established in order to assume responsibility for common amenities and to enforce agreements such as registered architectural guidelines.
+Visual impact should be minimized through use of landscaping or other features.